arhohuttunen/coding-revolution/content/post/spring-boot-datajpatest/index.md

 }
 ```

 Spring Data will verify the named parameters, but since it's a native query that can contain database-specific SQL, no one will validate the syntax.
+The lack of validation makes native queries a good target for testing.

 ## Manage Test Data